Overview

 - Benbulben Forest Walk – a gentle circuit around the mountain’s lower slopes.

-- Carrowmore Megalithic Cemetery – one of Ireland’s largest stone‑circle complexes, a short drive north of Grange.
+- Carrowmore Megalithic Cemetery – one of Ireland’s largest and oldest stone-circle complexes, located a short drive north.

-- Ballymote Castle – a well‑preserved medieval tower house offering guided tours.
+- Ballymote – a historic town featuring a well-preserved medieval tower house and local heritage centre.

-- Bunduff Strand – a Blue Flag beach popular with families and swimmers.
+- Bunduff Strand – a Blue Flag beach near Sligo town, popular for swimming and family picnics.